crpete23/Ecommerce-Store/README.md

 * HTML, CSS & JavaScript
 * Boostrap

+Install this project:
+* Fork & Clone this repository
+* npm install

+This site is deployed at [rickmortyecommerce.surge.sh](https://www.rickmortyecommerce.surge.sh)

 Note: We are not affliated with the Rick & Morty show.

 ![Home Page](images/eco-rick.PNG)